TyruswooStudio/Tyruswoo_BattleMechanics-MZ/README.md

-Because the Damage Functions already take care of scaling damage based on stats, a database entry for a skill or item with `<power stats>` and `<resist stats>` can use a simple constants for its damage formula (e.g. 5 for a weak skill, or 50 for a stronger skill), and the globally defined Damage Functions will take care of the rest.
+Because the Damage Functions already take care of scaling damage based on stats, a database entry for a skill or item with `<power stats>` and `<resist stats>` can use a simple constant for its damage formula (e.g. `5` for a weak skill, or `50` for a stronger skill), and the globally defined Damage Functions will take care of the rest.

 ### `<power stats>` notetag
 The higher the skill user's power stat(s), the more damage or healing this skill will do.
-If a skill has multiple power stats listed, their arithmetic average will be used as powerStat in the Damage Functions.
+If a skill has multiple power stats listed, their arithmetic average will be used as `powerStat` in the Damage Functions.

-If the active skill or item has no `<power stats>` notetag, the Damage Function will use a powerStat of 0.
+If the active skill or item has no `<power stats>` notetag, the Damage Function will use a `powerStat` of 0.

 ### `<resist stats>` notetag
 The higher the target's resist stat(s), the less damage it will take from a damage skill.

-If the active skill or item has no `<resist stats>` notetag, the Damage Function will use 0 as the resistStat.
+If the active skill or item has no `<resist stats>` notetag, the Damage Function will use 0 as the `resistStat`.

 Below are examples of valid power stat and resist stat notetags: